 Congratulations to our colleagues, Drs.
-Holmes, Stokes and Gathright, for their recent publication of a case series describing their use of CPS on an inpatient unit with children who have experienced complex trauma.
+Holmes, Stokes, and Gathright, for their publication of a case series describing their use of Collaborative Problem Solving (CPS) on an inpatient unit with children who have experienced complex trauma.
 We have been focusing a lot lately on the applications of CPS to treating traumatized children thanks to our collaboration with Dr. Bruce Perry and the Child Trauma Academy.
 In many ways, CPS operationalizes what trauma-informed care is intended to be:

 The authors of this recent paper also emphasize that CPS provides a common philosophy, language and process with clear, replicable guidelines that can be used by non-mental health professionals as well (teachers, foster parents etc.) – a rarity amongst clinical approaches for working with traumatized children.
 The benefit of course is that when children like the ones they described working with leave the hospital there can be seamless transitions and continuity of care.